cholin01/LaMGen/README.md

 ### 🛠️ Data Preparation

-Place your dual-target datasets under the `data/` directory.
+Place your dual-targes or triple-targets under the `data/` directory.

 ### 🔥 Training